IEEE-NITK/HacktoberFest/Quiz_Maker/README.md

 questions and their answers from a text file.

 ## Possible Features
-* Quiz has to be timed.
+* The quiz has to be timed.
 * If the user loses connection with the server, he should be able to connect back and have his answers already loaded.
 * The server should be able to handle multiple participants at once.